Agriculture and Food Security

 Because of Lesotho’s history of struggles to maintain constitutional government, a top U.S. Government priority there is strengthening democratic institutions.
-USAID works with Freedom House to encourage respect for democratic ideals and show how democracy and justice can benefit the whole society.
+We work with Freedom House to encourage respect for democratic ideals and show how democracy and justice can benefit the whole society.
 Activities include training lawyers on human rights laws and supporting civil society organizations to work on human rights issues.

 Economic Growth and Trade

-USAID funds the Southern Africa Trade Hub, a central point of access to international markets and business resources that benefits all countries in the region, including Lesotho.
+We support the Southern Africa Trade Hub, a central point of access to international markets and business resources that benefits all countries in the region, including Lesotho.
 In addition to supporting food security, the trade hub contributes to the development of clean energy infrastructure and encourages private sector investments in regional businesses.
-In Lesotho specifically, the trade hub works to reduce the costs of doing business, improve the investment climate, reform customs practices and increase trade in textiles.
-We are supporting the government’s efforts to modernize customs processes in order to make cross-border trade easier.
-The trade hub also works closely with garment exporters in Lesotho to encourage international trade and investment.
+In Lesotho, the trade hub works to reduce the costs of doing business, improve the investment climate, reform customs practices and increase trade in textiles.
+We support the government’s efforts to modernize customs processes in order to make cross-border trade easier.
+The trade hub also works closely with garment exporters to encourage international trade and investment.

 The HIV/AIDS pandemic in Lesotho takes a staggering toll on all aspects of society.

-Through the President’s Emergency Plan for AIDS Relief (PEPFAR), USAID focuses its work in the following four areas:
+Through the President’s Emergency Plan for AIDS Relief (PEPFAR), we focus our work in the following four areas:

 - Reducing the rate of HIV infection;